psf/requests/docs/dev/contributing.rst

 Feature Requests
 ----------------

-Requests is in a perpeptual feature freeze.
+Requests is in a perpetual feature freeze.
 The maintainers believe that requests contains every major feature currently required by the vast majority of users.